dibley1973/EventDispatcher/BlogPost_Pt1.md

 In this series of posts I am going to share with you the solution I have used in a recent project for a centralised event dispatcher.
 All of the source code will be available in my public GitHub repositories.
 The concept I have tried to realise is a central class that can raise events for any listener to subscribe to.

 ## Assumptions
-It is assumed that the reader of this article already has a good understanding of coding with C#, can create projects and solutions, classes and Windows Forms, and can add references to aproject and import references into a class.
+It is assumed that the reader of this article already has a good understanding of coding with C#, can create projects and solutions, classes and Windows Forms, and can add references to a project and import references into a class.
 It is also assumed the reader understands basic inheritance and interface implementation.

 ## Solution
 I have created a solution with two projects, one a windows forms application project which I have called `Dibware.EventDispatcher.UI` and the other is a class library called `Dibware.EventDispatcher.Core`.
 I will place all of the event dispatcher code in the class library so that if you like the solution then you can just pick the DLL up and start using it in your own projects without the clutter of the consuming code.